 Subclinical hypothyroidism is a condition that develops when your thyroid stimulating hormone (TSH) level is higher than normal.
 TSH is made in the brain and controls how much thyroid hormones are made.
-Thyroid hormones help control body temperature, heart rate, growth, and how you gain or lose weight.
+Thyroid hormones help control body temperature, heart rate, growth, and weight.

 AFTER YOU LEAVE:

-- Thyroid hormone: You are given this medicine to bring your thyroid hormone level back to normal.
+- Thyroid replacement hormone will bring your thyroid hormone level back to normal.

-You will need to have blood tests to follow your thyroid levels.
-Depending on the results and treatments given, your primary healthcare provider will tell you when your blood needs to be checked.
+You will need to return for more blood tests to check your thyroid hormone level.
 Write down your questions so you remember to ask them during your visits.

 The thyroid gland uses iodine to work correctly and to make thyroid hormones.
-Your primary healthcare provider may tell you to eat foods that are rich in iodine.
+Your PHP may tell you to eat foods that are rich in iodine.
 He will tell you how much of these foods you need to eat.
 Milk and seafood are good sources of iodine.

 - You have a fever.

 - You have pain, redness, and swelling in your muscles and joints.

 - You have questions about your condition or care.